Sureinity/maxidom/docs/01_PROJECT_OVERVIEW.md

 MaxiDOM intentionally ignores the *content* of web pages (`what` the user is doing) and focuses exclusively on the *mechanics* of their interaction (`how` they are doing it).

--   **Benefit**: This creates a generalized, robust behavioral profile that is consistent across different websites.
+-   **Benefit**: This creates a generalized, robust behavioral profile that is consistent across different websites (e.g., Wikipedia vs. YouTube).
 It also enhances privacy by not tracking browsing history or specific site interactions.
 -   **Implementation**: Data is collected from all tabs and windows, making the profile a holistic representation of the user's overall browser usage style.

 #### 3.2.
-Multi-Modal Biometrics

-A user's signature is composed of several distinct behavioral patterns, captured via standard DOM APIs:
+"Dissect and Score" Specialist Architecture

+Unlike traditional systems that average all behavior into a single score, MaxiDOM uses a **Multi-Modal Specialist Approach**.

--   **Mouse Dynamics**: Speed, acceleration, path curvature, click duration, and drag-and-drop behavior.
+-   **Mouse Specialist**: Analyzes motor control, speed, acceleration, and curvature.
--   **Keystroke Dynamics**: Typing rhythm, including key press duration (dwell time) and time between presses (flight time).
--   **Scrolling Dynamics**: The speed, frequency, and rhythm of scrolling actions.
--   **Window/Tab Interaction**: Patterns of switching between tabs and resizing the browser window.
+-   **Typing Specialist**: Analyzes rhythm, flight time between keys, and dwell time.
+-   **The Logic**: A session is analyzed by "dissecting" it into mouse and keyboard components.
+Each component is scored by its respective specialist model.
+If **either** model detects an anomaly (e.g., the user types correctly but uses the mouse with the wrong hand), the session is flagged.
+This "Weakest Link" security policy significantly reduces False Acceptance rates.

 #### 3.3.
-Personalized Anomaly Detection

-Each browser profile is protected by its own dedicated machine learning model.

--   **Algorithm**: The system uses the **Isolation Forest** algorithm, which is highly effective for anomaly detection.
-It excels at identifying "different" data points without needing examples of impersonator behavior during training.
--   **Model Scope**: A model trained on one user's data will only be used to score that same user's subsequent activity, ensuring a truly personalized security baseline.
+Static Security Integrity

+To prevent **"Model Poisoning"** (where an attacker slowly trains the system to accept their behavior), MaxiDOM enforces a **Static Model Lifecycle**.

+-   **Pristine Enrollment**: Models are trained *once* on a verified, high-integrity dataset collected during a locked-down enrollment phase.
+-   **Deterministic Rules**: The system does not "learn" from unverified sessions.
+This guarantees that the security baseline never drifts or degrades over time, ensuring a reproducible and defensible security posture.

 ### 4. System Workflow

-MaxiDOM operates in a continuous lifecycle:
+MaxiDOM operates in a clear, three-phase lifecycle:

-1.  **Enrollment & Profiling (Cold Start)**: When first installed, the user enrolls by setting a verification password.
-The extension then enters a data collection phase to gather enough baseline data to build an initial, reliable profile.
+1.  **Enrollment & Lockdown**: When first installed, the user sets a verification password.
+The browser enters a "Lockdown" state where profiling data is only collected if the user authenticates at the start of the session.
-2.  **Training**: The backend uses the collected data to train the initial `Isolation Forest` model for that user's UUID.
-3.  **Detection**: Once a model is active, all new behavioral data is scored against it in near real-time.
-If the data is flagged as an anomaly, the system triggers a **step-up authentication challenge** by prompting the user for their password via an overlay.
-4.  **Feedback Loop (Retraining)**: To adapt to natural, gradual changes in a user's behavior over time, the model is periodically retrained with new, validated data.
+2.  **Profiling (Training)**: The backend collects a specific quota of behavioral data (300 valid samples).
+Once diversity requirements are met, it trains two `Isolation Forest` specialist models (Mouse and Typing).
+3.  **Detection & Protection**: The system switches to "Active Mode."
+All new behavior is scored against the static baseline.
+    *   **Normal Behavior**: User continues uninterrupted.
+    *   **Anomaly Detected**: The system immediately locks the interface and demands the verification password.